cryptpad/documentation/www/de/_sources/user_guide/apps/kanban.rst.txt

 -  Edit the card body using
    `Markdown <https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet>`__:
    Italics, bold, links, lists, todo-lists, etc. are supported.
+-  Insert images with the |picture-o| menu in the markdown toolbar (Markdown syntax for remote images is blocked, see :ref:`remote_content`).
 -  Pick a card color.
 -  Add or remove tags to the card.
 -  Delete the card.